FractalBlocks/Fractal/README.md

 - Simple inter-component comunication via messages, you can broadcast messages to all components and listen for them
 - Async operations made simple, all Fractal core make a wide use of async functions, and you can use it in your app
 - Its clear and concise.
 All you application is nicely structured.
 Fractal manage and isolate side effects
-- You can easly serialize side effects, this means you can run Fractal in a Web Worker, in a server via Websockets or even in a remote browser via WebRTC crazy right? :')
+- Blazingly fast because we use caching.
+This is possible because actions are the unique way of updating the state and the component view changes only depends on state so we only compute components that are actually needed.
+For DOM updates we use Snabbdom that it's pretty fast but you can use whatever DOM library you want, e.g. React
-- Gives you powerful patterns and composing tools that helps to build small and large apps
+- You can easly serialize side effects, this means you can run Fractal in a Web Worker, in a server via Websockets or even in a remote browser via WebRTC, crazy right? :').
+An example comming soon...
-- Prototype with ease and transform to a production level code seamlessly
+- We gives you powerful patterns and composing tools that helps you to build small and large apps like Legos
 - A clear and flexible architecture that scales
 - Easy sandbox an app, your app has an integrated API, pause and play it, this allow your app to be embeddable
 - Easily integrable and embeddable by design